vladcyberit/EmployersApp/README.md

-👥 Employers App
+👥 Teamsy

 A simple web application for employers to manage their team.

 🚀 Features
 - Add new employees
-- Set and update salaries
+- Set salaries
+- Indicate job position
 - Highlight employees for awards or recognition

 🛠 Tech Stack